CodeMaster7000/OS-Detector/README.md

 # OS Detector

-A JavaScript program to automatically obtain the OS of the device being used.
+A JavaScript program to automatically obtain the operating system of the device being used.